Due to hard detection and easy execution of the attack, 2018 has seen excessive crypto mining malware.

 In 2018, hackers began diversifying their methods to hide mining malware, integrating it to legitimate software updates.
 In addition, thousands of routers in all parts of the world were also injected with mining software.

-The trend could be maintained during 2019 also, due to the lack of awareness about this kind of attacks, a easy and economic implementation and its
+The trend could be maintained during 2019 also, due to the lack of awareness about this kind of attacks, a easy and economic implementation and its difficulty to detect.

 Few Suggestions to Mitigate Crypto Mining Malware Attack